Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 This is intentional as it avoids exposing the management ports or the load balancers to unintended traffic.

-To make the AWS Network Load Balancer functional, we recommend modifying the existing health check to match the service port used by the content published on the firewall.
+In order to make the AWS Network Load Balancer functional, we recommend modifying the existing health check to match the service port used by the content published on the firewall.

 DNAT considerations for AA deployment